francis2/api/csharp/services-api/docs/ContractLibraryApi.md

-Returns all entities of ProductSession type related to Product type
+Retrieves all entities of ProductSession type related to Product entity

 ### Example
 ```csharp